Net-Advantage/Nabs/README.md

 - Nabs.Monitoring - Abstractions for Logging, Metrics and Alerting.
 - Nabs.Configurations - Abstractions for configuration and secret management.

-## Genral Principles
+## SOLID Principles

-The general approach to these libraries is that they are to follow the *Dependency Inversions Principle* - at least as I see it.
+The general approach to these libraries is that they are to follow the SOLID principles - at least as I see them implemented.

+### Single Responsibility Principle

+### Open / Close Principle

+Each library will provide sensible extension points for developers to hook up functionality and extend capability.

+### Liskov Substitution Principle

+Each library will provide contracts by way of interfaces and abstractions to unsure common programming paradigms regardless of the implementation.

+### Interface Segregation Principle

+Each library will attempt to provide granular interfaces to ensure limited API surface area.

+### Dependency Inversions Principle

-Each library will contain an extension method class called `DependencyInversionExtensions`.
+Each library will contain a static extension method class called `DependencyInversionExtensions`.
 These extensions methods will allow you to register the types with the `IServiceCollection`.

-I have tried as far as possible to follow the *Open/Close Principle*.

 ## Getting started